Author, Speaker and Musician

-Before my move to Nashville, I grew up the oldest of four.
-My parents started a church the year before I was born, so I had the great privilege of growing up a pastor’s kid—in my case, it really was a privilege.
-Both my parents have genuine relationships with Jesus, and though our family didn’t always get it right, we mostly got it real.
-As a child I struggled with acute anxiety and waves of depression before I or the people around me had much language or help for such things.
+My parents raised me along with my three younger siblings in Northern Virginia, which is an important distinction because it means D.C. metro, traffic, and politics more than the Blue Ridge Mountains.
+In the Minter home, although our family didn’t always get it right, we mostly got it real.
+As a child, I struggled with acute anxiety and waves of depression before I or the people around me had much language or help for such things.
 The Word of God became my balm.
-This is one of the reasons I love the Bible so much.
+This is one of the reasons I love the Bible so.

-It’s also why I jumped at the opportunity to write a Bible study for LifeWay when they asked if I’d be interested.
-(This was around the same time when I’d run into people I hadn’t seen in awhile and they’d say encouraging things like, Oh are you still here?)
-So, yes, I was happy to write—and even more so about a Book that had so changed my life.
-Since the Lord was deconstructing just about every false god I had scurrying around in my life, I thought a study on confronting modern-day idolatry seemed like a good topic.
-And a bestseller—who wouldn’t be excited about dealing with their idols?
-I also thought it a good idea to invite real, breathing people to my house to pilot the material I was writing.
-We cooked and ate together, dug through the passages with intensity, prayed with one another—and laughed for hours.
+Around that time LifeWay asked if I’d be interested in writing a Bible study.
+I was equal parts thrilled and overwhelmed by the opportunity.
+(This was around the same time when I’d run into people I hadn’t seen in a while and they’d say encouraging things like, “Oh do you still live here?”)
+Since the Lord was deconstructing just about every false god I had in my life at the time, I wrote about what I knew and what I needed to learn—the idols I was trusting for worth and meaning.
+I thought it a good idea to invite real people to my house to pilot the material I was writing—people who would tell me the truth.
+We cooked and ate together, dug through Bible passages with intensity, prayed with one another, and laughed for hours.
 (That was before everyone started having kids).
 Shortly thereafter, No Other Gods was published.

-Other joys include teaching a Bible in my home—and serving coffee to the girls in weighty diner mugs (the younger generation must understand this gift).
-I adore community, which naturally means I’m zealous for all things food, cooking and gardening.
-I’ve adapted the southern love of college football.
-I am an ecstatic aunt of five nieces and nephews who say things like, “You’re the best Kelly ever”, even when I don’t feel like it.
+Today I’m grateful for the opportunities to study and teach the Word of God—the very words that have changed my life.
+Other joys include teaching the Bible to the younger generation and serving them coffee in weighty diner mugs (the younger generation must understand the weight of the diner mug—pun absolutely intended).
+I adore community, which naturally means I’m zealous for all things food, cooking, and gardening.
+I’ve adopted the southern love of college football.
+I am an ecstatic aunt of six nieces and nephews who say things like, “You’re the best Kelly ever,” even when I don’t feel like it.
 In all things, I delight in the person of Jesus in whom is found the only redemption this world has ever known.
-My joy is to know Him, talk about Him and teach the Word that is all about Him.
+My joy is to know Him, talk about Him, and teach the Word that is all about Him.